mutugi001/alx-system_engineering-devops/0x00-shell_basics/README.md

 9-firstdirdeletion - delete the directory my_first_directory
 10-back -  changes the working directory to the previous one.
-11-lists - script that lists all files in different directories
+11-lists - script that lists all files in different directories 12-file_type -  prints the type of the file named